samwhindleton/wdiroutcomes/roadmap/week 22.md

-# Job Search Techniques & The Local Landscape
+# Developing Your Network & The Local Landscape

 ## Learning Objectives: